 Researchers at the David Geffen School of Medicine at UCLA and the Center for Cell Control at UCLA’s Henry Samueli School of Engineering and Applied Science discovered that migrating cells prefer to turn right when encountering changes in their environment and the researchers were then able to translate what was happening in the cells to recreate this left–right asymmetry on a tissue level.
 They believe this research will help explain how cells can distinguish and develop highly specific left–right asymmetry.

 What if we could engineer a liver or kidney from a patient’s own stem cells?
 How about helping regenerate tissue damaged by diseases such as osteoporosis and arthritis?
-A new UCLA study bring scientists a little closer to these possibilities by providing a better understanding how tissue is formed and organized in the body.
+A new University of California, Los Angeles (UCLA) study brings scientists a little closer to these possibilities by providing a better understanding how tissue is formed and organized in the body.

 A UCLA research team discovered that migrating cells prefer to turn right when encountering changes in their environment.
 The researchers were then able to translate what was happening in the cells to recreate this left–right asymmetry on a tissue level.
 Such asymmetry is important in creating differences between the right and left sides of structures like the brain and the hand.

 The research, a collaboration between the David Geffen School of Medicine at UCLA and the Center for Cell Control at UCLA’s Henry Samueli School of Engineering and Applied Science, appears in the February 17 issue of the journal Circulation Research.